aucontraire/holbertonschool-low_level_programming/0x1D-search_algorithms/README.md

 * 100-jump.c: function that searches for a value in a sorted array of integers using the Jump search algorithm
 * 101-O: time complexity for jump search
 * 102-interpolation.c: function that searches for a value in a sorted array of integers using the Interpolation search algorithm
+* 103-exponential.c: function that searches for a value in a sorted array of integers using the Exponential search algorithm